-- What are balance sheets, profit and loss accounts and cash flows? - What is the basis of taxation computations and terns ie profit before tax, after tax, various tax rates, tax allowances, depreciation etc? - · What is corporation, income tax? - Understand the basic principles of corporate tax self assessment and its impact on corporation and income tax.
+- What is the basis of taxation computations and terns ie profit before tax, after tax, various tax rates, tax allowances, depreciation etc? - What is corporation, income tax? - Understand the basic principles of corporate tax self assessment and its impact on corporation and income tax.